rehierl/abstract-properties/11-x-hierarchies/12-0-setup-variations/2-1-subset-di-re.md

     |-> s3
 ```

-* s2 and s3 would both have to be supersets to s1
+- s2 and s3 would both have to be supersets to s1
-* s2 and s3 would be related and not disjoint - error
+- s2 and s3 would be related and not disjoint - error
-* it is not possible for a set to have disjoint supersets
+- it is not possible for a set to have disjoint supersets
-* supersets are by definition related - rooted paths
+- supersets are by definition related - rooted paths
-* each set has no more than one parent set
+- each set has no more than one parent set

 <!-- ======================================================================= -->
 ## remarks

-* does not support parallel subcomponents
+- does not support parallel subcomponents
-* does not support all partial orders
+- does not support all partial orders

 prefix/suffix order

-* multiple rooted paths possible
+- several rooted paths possible
-* not downward total -> no prefix order
+- is upward total, a suffix order
-* upward total -> a suffix order
+- not downward total